Philosophy

 An introduction to existentialist themes in contemporary philosophy, literature, psychology, and religion.
 The writings of existentialists such as Kierkegaard, Nietzsche, Camus, Sartre, Buber, May, and Binswanger will be read and discussed.

 Examination of ancient Greek and Roman philosophical, medical, and literary works (in English) as sources for the origins of medical ethics.
-Priority enrollment for Medical Humanities students.

 Cross-listed course: CLAS 360

 Introduction to ancient medicine: science and art, theory and practice, healing and predicting.
-Topics include: Medicine before Hippocrates, Hippocratic medicine, holism, naturalism, medicine, religion and magic, medicine and scientific explanation, Hellenistic medicine and methodology, Galenic medicine.
+Topics include Medicine before Hippocrates, Hippocratic medicine, holism, naturalism, medicine, religion and magic, medicine and scientific explanation, Hellenistic medicine and methodology, Galenic medicine.

 Cross-listed course: CLAS 361